izikeros/blog/content/posts/posts/2023/2023-01-11-visual-text-exploration-as-part-of-preprocessing-before-classification.md

 For example, using NLTK library, you can perform sentiment analysis using the `VaderSentimentIntensityAnalyzer` by creating an object of it and passing your text to the polarity_scores method, which returns a dictionary containing scores for each sentiment-negative, neutral and positive.
 With TextBlob, you can directly use the sentiment method, which returns a named tuple of form (polarity, subjectivity ) where polarity is a float within the range \[-1.0, 1.0\] and subjectivity is a float within the range \[0.0, 1.0\].

+> [!note] Note:
-Note that sentiment analysis is a complex task and the results can be affected by the language and context of the text.
+> Sentiment analysis is a complex task and the results can be affected by the language and context of the text.
 However, with the right tools and techniques, sentiment analysis can be a powerful way to gain insights and identify patterns in text data.

 ## Textual Data Exploration with topic modeling